-be a local trivializations of the universal treed disk.
-These local trivializations identify each nearby fiber with $(S_\pm^\circ,\ul{z},\ul{w})$ such that each point in the universal treed disk is contained in one of the local trivializations \eqref{localtriv}.
-We may assume that $\M_{\Gamma_\pm}^i$ is identified with an open ball in Euclidean space so that the fiber $S_\pm^\circ$ corresponds to $0$.
-Similarly, we assume we have a local trivialization of the universal bundle near the glued curve giving rise to a family of complex structures
+be local trivializations of the universal treed disk.
+These local trivializations identify each nearby fiber with $(S_\pm,\ul{z},\ul{w})$ such that each point in the universal treed disk is contained in one of the local trivializations \eqref{localtriv2}.
+We may assume that $\M_{\Gamma_\pm}^i$ is identified with an open ball in Euclidean space so that nodal fiber containing $S_- \cup S_+$ lies over $0$.
+Similarly, we assume we have a local trivialization of the universal bundle near the glued curve as a smooth fiber bundle.
+The local trivialization gives rise to a family of complex structures

-of complex structures $S^\delta$ that are constant on the neck region.
-We consider metrics on the punctured curves $S_\pm^\circ$ that are cylindrical on the neck region given as the image of the end coordinates
+that are constant on the neck region.
+We consider metrics on the punctured curves $S_\pm^\circ$ that are cylindrical on the neck region.
+That is, on the images of the maps